nathancatania/ryurest/README.md

    ```python
    switch1 = RyuSwitch( DPID )
    ```
    If you do not know any of the DPIDs of the connected switches, you can initialize with no arguments and call the .get_switches() method to return an array of DPIDs.
-Be sure so assign any object created in this way a DPID manually:
+Be sure to assign any object created in this way a DPID manually:
    ```python
    # Create a switch
    switch0 = RyuSwitch()